Pope of the Coptic Orthodox Church: Pope

 It is difficult to ascertain the identity of the first Bishop of Rome to carry the title Pope of Rome.
 Some sources suggest that it was Pope Marcellinus (died 304 AD).

 From the 6th century, the imperial chancery of Constantinople normally reserved this designation for the Bishop of Rome.
-From the early 6th century, it began to be confined in the West to the Bishop of Rome, a practice that was firmly in place by the 11th century, when Pope Gregory VII declared it reserved for the Bishop of Rome.
+From the early 6th century, it began to be confined in the West to the Bishop of Rome, a practice that was in place by the 11th century, when Pope Gregory VII declared it reserved for the Bishop of Rome.